laravel/docs/socialite.md

 <a name="configuration"></a>
 ## Configuration

 Before using Socialite, you will need to add credentials for the OAuth providers your application utilizes.
-These credentials should be placed in your application's `config/services.php` configuration file, and should use the key `facebook`, `twitter`, `linkedin`, `google`, `github`, `gitlab`, or `bitbucket`, depending on the providers your application requires:
+These credentials should be placed in your application's `config/services.php` configuration file, and should use the key `facebook`, `twitter` (OAuth 1.0), `twitter-oauth-2` (OAuth 2.0), `linkedin`, `google`, `github`, `gitlab`, or `bitbucket`, depending on the providers your application requires:

     'github' => [
         'client_id' => env('GITHUB_CLIENT_ID'),